What controls star formation in the central 500 pc of the Galaxy?: Possible mechanisms for inhibiting star formation

+The above approach does not account for the detailed structure of Sgr~B2 and the passing clouds, nor does it cover the collisional hydrodynamics of the clouds \citep[e.g.][]{habe92}, their dissipative nature, or any possible, substantial deviations from spherical symmetry.
+Most of these effects would weaken the disruptive effect of the tidal perturbation.
+The collisional hydrodynamics of the system imply that, depending on the ram pressure balance of the interaction, a substantial fraction of the Brick will lag behind its ballistic orbit and may never emerge from the possible density wave at Sgr~B2.
+Upon entering the density wave, the cloud will be compressed and the turbulent energy dissipation rate is enhanced accordingly -- dissipating the tidally injected energy along the way.
+Finally, any deviation from spherical symmetry implies that the cloud collapses more rapidly than its spherically symmetric idealisation \citep{pon12}, and hence the compression when entering the perturbation may trigger runaway collapse.

-We conclude that it is possible that the unique geometry of the CMZ plays a role in {controlling} star formation in at least part of the region.
-While this model may work well for star formation in the 100-pc ring, it remains to be seen to what extent similar effects could inhibit star formation elsewhere in the CMZ. {The above estimate also ignores the possible contraction of the clouds and correspondingly shorter free-fall times during the passage of Sgr~B2.
-We return to this scenario in \S\ref{sec:testshock}, where possible tests are discussed.}
+We conclude that the unique geometry of the CMZ may affect star formation in part of the region, but it is unlikely that it would inhibit star formation.
+The hydrodynamic perturbation of the clouds passing through a density wave likely accelerates their collapse, in which case Sgr~B2 and Sgr~C represent the instigation points of star formation rather than the loci where it is terminated.
+Furthermore, this model may apply to star formation in the 100-pc ring, but it remains to be seen to what extent similar effects could affect star formation elsewhere in the CMZ.